run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 Log in to [https://app.run.ai/dashboards/now](https://app.run.ai/dashboards/now){target=_blank}

 * Verify that all metrics in the overview dashboard are showing.
 Specifically the list of nodes and the numeric indicators
-* Go to __Projects__ and create a new project.
-Find the new project using the CLI command:
+* Go to __Projects__ and create a new Project.
+Find the new Project using the CLI command:

          runai list projects

-### 3. Submit a job
+### 3. Submit a Job

-Submitting a job will allow you to verify that Run:AI scheduling service are in order.
+Submitting a Job will allow you to verify that the Run:AI scheduling service is in order.

-* Make sure that the project you have created has a quota of at least 1 GPU
+* Make sure that the Project you have created has a quota of at least 1 GPU
 * Run:

          runai config project <project-name>
          runai submit job1 -i gcr.io/run-ai-demo/quickstart -g 1

-* Verify that the job is a _Running_ state when running:
+* Verify that the Job is a _Running_ state when running:

          runai list jobs

-* Verify that the job is showing in the Jobs area in [app.run.ai/jobs](https://app.run.ai/jobs){target=_blank}
+* Verify that the Job is showing in the Jobs area in [app.run.ai/jobs](https://app.run.ai/jobs){target=_blank}

 ## Symptom: Metrics are not showing on Overview Dashboard